luhaifeng666/obsidian-plugin-docs-zh/docs/zh/tutorials/text-based-file-formats.md

    }
    ```

+::: tip
-**(Optional)** Depending on the Obsidian theme you're using, you may want to style the table.
+Depending on the Obsidian theme you're using, you may want to style the table.
 To add some basic CSS to your table, add the following to a file called `styles.css` in the plugin's root directory:

 ```css
 table {